-48. We will report any misstatements identified through our audit that fall into one of the following categories:

-- All material corrected misstatements; - Uncorrected misstatements over £12,500; and - Other misstatements below £12,500 that we believe warrant reporting on qualitative grounds.
+- 48. We will also report any misstatements identified through our audit that fall into one of the following categories: - All material corrected misstatements; - Uncorrected misstatements with a value in excess of 5% of the overall materiality figure; and - Other misstatements below the 5% threshold that we believe warrant reporting on qualitative grounds.